jattu8602/HTML/README.md

 ```
 ## 6. Forms:

-Forms are created using "<form>" tag and include input fields like text, password, radio buttons, checkboxes, etc.
+Forms are created using "form" tag and include input fields like text, password, radio buttons, checkboxes, etc.

 ```bash